aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 ### Create a Maplibre map with Amplify

-In your app create an async function to load `Auth` credentials, then create an [AmplifyMapLibreRequest](https://github.com/aws-amplify/maplibre-gl-js-amplify/blob/main/API.md#amplifymaplibrerequest) object and pass the transformRequest as well as the map name to a new maplibre-gl-js [Map](https://maplibre.org/maplibre-gl-js-docs/api/map/).
+In your app create an async function to load `Auth` credentials.
+Create an [AmplifyMapLibreRequest](https://github.com/aws-amplify/maplibre-gl-js-amplify/blob/main/API.md#amplifymaplibrerequest) object using the credentials then pass the transformRequest and map name to a new maplibre-gl-js [Map](https://maplibre.org/maplibre-gl-js-docs/api/map/).
 ```javascript
 async function initializeMap() {
     const credentials = await Auth.currentCredentials();